Followers

 Militia Leader

 Like many prominent colonial leaders, Arthur St. Clair played a key role in the local militia.
-In January 1776, he was appointed a colonel of a regiment, which he raised over the winter and then force-marched north to join the invasion of Canada, reaching Quebec on April 11.
+In January 1776, he was appointed colonel of a regiment, which he raised over the winter and then force-marched north to join the invasion of Canada, reaching Quebec on April 11.
 However, the campaign was already lost with Montgomery's defeat and death while storming Quebec, along with the American loss at Chambly.
 All he could do was assist General John Sullivan’s retreat.

 The campaign in Canada was lost by the time